MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-totals-grouping.md

 |20000|Selangorian Ltd.|400|
 |30000|Blanemark Hifi|350|

-In its current state, the query does not specify the Method property so it does implement aggregate method.
 The following sections explain how you can modify the query to implement the different aggregate methods by simple changing the value of the `Method` property.

 ##  <a name="Sum"></a> Sum